When Insurance Policy Language Conflicts with California Law

 What the policy says:Insurance policies are written by the insurer.
 The policyholder has no input on the language.
 When a provision is ambiguous — capable of being read in more than one way — insurers invariably interpret it in the way most favorable to themselves.

-Bottom line:If you and your insurer disagree about what a policy provision means, the law is not neutral.
-Ambiguities are resolved in your favor.
-The insurer wrote the language; if it is unclear, that is the insurer’s problem, not yours.
+Bottom line:When the insured and the insurer disagree about what a policy provision means, the law is not neutral.
+Genuine ambiguities are resolved to protect the insured’s objectively reasonable expectations.
+The insurer wrote the language; unclear drafting is the drafter’s problem.

 Why This Matters: Don’t Trust the Policy Alone